Updated: January 2022

-Name spam refers specifically to any manipulation of the business name in Google My Business, such as keyword stuffing.
+Name spam refers specifically to any manipulation of the business name in Google Business Profile (formerly known as Google My Business), such as keyword stuffing.

 Want to know more?
-Find out how to spot and remove Google My Business name spam.
+Find out how to spot and remove Google Business Profile name spam.

 Local search engines use Name, Address and Phone number (NAP) information to judge the accuracy of the data in their own indexes.
 They do this by crawling the web to assess authenticity, or receive it from other data providers.

 Consistent NAP information helps to improve search engine rankings and is beneficial to local customer acquisition.